 In August 2018, FASB issued ASU No. 2018-13, "Fair Value Measurement" (Topic 820): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement (ASU 2018-13), which removes, modifies, and adds disclosure requirements on fair value measurements.
 ASU 2018-13 is effective for fiscal years beginning after December 15, 2019.
 Early adoption is permitted.
 In addition, early adoption of any removed or modified disclosures and delayed adoption of the additional disclosures until the effective date is also permitted.
-The Foundation is currently evaluating the impact on the financial statements of adopting ASU 2018-13.
+The Foundation adopted ASU 2018-13 on July 1, 2020, which did not have a significant impact on the Foundation's financial statements.